oct16/brick/README.md

 ### Background

 Sometimes our browser will upload some data to the server, but as the sender, the browser does not know which compression algorithms are supported by the service, so by default the uploaded data is not compressed, which is why this solution exists.
-We have used a cjson-like algorithms approach to de-weight duplicate keys to reduce the json size.
+This lib used a cjson-like algorithms approach to de-weight duplicate keys to reduce the json size.
 As the compressed data resembles a lot of bricks 🧱🧱🧱, so it is named Brick.Json
 ### How it's work

 A raw JSON object like below